ram-sankar/CropPrediction/README.md

-# ayini
+## Cropprediction

-Web app which uses predictive analysis to find the most suitable crop for the given soil sample with the help of nutrient(N,P,K,Mg...) content of the soil
+Cropprediction is a web application that utilizes predictive analysis to recommend the most suitable crop for a given soil sample.
+It achieves this by analyzing the nutrient content of the soil, including Nitrogen (N), Phosphorus (P), Potassium (K), Magnesium (Mg), and other essential elements.

+### Features
+- Soil Nutrient Analysis: Cropprediction allows users to input detailed soil nutrient data, ensuring accurate recommendations.

+- Predictive Crop Modeling: The application utilizes state-of-the-art predictive models to suggest crops based on the soil's composition.

+- Crop Details: Users can view detailed information about each recommended crop, including growth conditions, yield potential, and more.